example42/puppet-playground/README.md

 ## VAGRANT USAGE

-Review, if you want, the Vagrantfile in vagrant-example42 and show the available OS
+Review, if you want, the Vagrantfile in puppet-playground and show the available OS

         cat Vagrantfile
         vagrant status